 Associate Director, Center for Functional GI and Motility Disorders

-Dr. Ringel is an Associate Professor of Medicine and the Associate Director of the UNC Center for FGIMD.
+Dr. Ringel is a Professor of Medicine and the Associate Director of the UNC Center for FGIMD.
 Dr. Ringel has been involved with clinical and research of FGIMD more than 15 years.
 Dr. Ringel is committed to clinical work as a gastroenterologist specializing in FGIMD and research aiming to increase the understanding of these disorders and development of new treatments for patients with these disorders.

 Dr. Ringel's clinic is a tertiary referral site for patients with complicated and difficult to treat upper GI disorders (e.g., nausea, vomiting, gastroparesis, and functional dyspepsia), lower GI disorders (chronic constipation, diarrhea and IBS) and generalized motility disorders (e.g., functional abdominal pain, abdominal bloating and chronic intestinal pseudo-obstruction).
 Dr. Ringel has been the principal investigator on numerous clinical trials investigating the etiologies, pathophysiological mechanisms, psychosocial aspects, and treatments of these disorders.
 Dr. Ringel’s clinical and research work have been recognized nationally and internationally and he is frequently invited to share his experience at leading universities, academic hospitals, and professional and scientific meetings.